This is the interface for the LEAD ISO Multiplexer.

 This method and RemoveMarkers should be called before beginning a conversion.
 The markers are written the next time the file is written, so call this method with all of the markers added before beginning the conversion.
 Do not call this method while the conversion is running.

 Some ISO/MP4 file players can detect this list of markers and allow the user to select one such points as a quick-seeking point.
 For example, when playing files with this information on iPad and iPhone devices, the seek bar allows you to go to next and previous marker points the same way a DVD player allows you to go to the next/previous chapter.
 The seek bar should look like the following figure:

 Use this method to preserve DVD chapter information when you convert DVDs to MP4 files.
-Get the strings for each DVD chapter by using the ILMMetaInfo interface.
-See the ConvertWithMarkers demos for an example.

 |< 0||An error occurred.|